GeorgeOduor/Data-Science-Portfolio/README.md

 In case you get interested with my work or find a bug,you can email me at george.wamaya@gmail.com.

-Kindly note the links here lead the main repositories where this work .
+Kindly note the links here lead the main repositories where this work is.

 # 1. [R Data Analysis Projects](https://github.com/GeorgeOduor/R-ANALYSIS)